Villanova-AI/villanova_developers/docs/villanova09/docs/getting-started/entando-cli.md

 ```
 ### Check the Environment

-Verify the dependencies required by your Entando installation:
+Verify the dependencies required by your Villanova installation:
 ``` bash
 ent check-env develop
 ```